Easy (Ralph McTell album)

 and still possessed 30 years later.

-Things were going well with the recording when Tony Visconti’s manager tried to get McTell to sign with his “Rare Earth” production company.
-McTell's manager was his brother, Bruce, and he thought it a bad idea, this resulted in Visconti being taken off the record.
+Things were going well with the recording until Tony Visconti’s manager tried to get McTell to sign with his “Rare Earth” production company.
+McTell's manager was his brother, Bruce, who thought it a bad idea, which resulted in Visconti being taken off the record.
 Danny Thompson and McTell finished the production.
 The cover painting was by Enrica Y Auque Serra.
 It was one of a pair of popular Victorian prints popularly known as "Morning" and "Evening".